2X-2nd/ReX/documentation/M3_Requirements_and_Design.md

 <a name="nfr1"></a>

 1. **[System Performance]**
-   - **Description**: The system should support multiple users simultaneously and ensure that most pages load within 2 seconds.
+   - **Description**: The system should support multiple users simultaneously and ensure startup within 5 seconds and most pages load within 2 seconds.
-   - **Justification**: Providing a smooth user experience ensures that the system remains usable even during peak times.
+   - **Justification**: According to Android vitals at the Android developer page, code startup should take less than 5 seconds, warm startup should take less than 1 seconds and hot startup should take less than 1.5 seconds.

 <a name="nfr2"></a>